 Ports or vents are essential to increase airflow to cool the head.
 Most helmets use a system of intake (front) and exhaust (rear) vents to channel air through internal channels or grooves to regulate internal temperature.
 Used cleverly, vents can also save helmet weight and improve looks.

 Removable chinguards allow switching between uphill and downhill modes in selected helmets.
+You can remove the chinbar at the bottom of a climb and place it in your pack, allowing the maximum airflow for cooling at slow speeds.
+Or, you can pick and choose what mode to run your helmet in depending on what riding you’re doing.
+Full-face if it’s steep and rowdy, or you’re going to a bike park, and open-face for more mellow trails.
 Each system has its own unique clamp mechanism, with the best fitting quickly and easily with the helmet in place.
 Safety standards on chinbars range from trail riding to full DH certification.

 Securing the helmet safely is essential, but look for comfort and adjustability here and straps that aren’t too itchy, flappy or dig in ears or the jawline.
 Many helmets use magnetic clasps to speed up installation, although simpler plastic clasps can sometimes be lighter and less obtrusive.

 A typical retention system takes the form of a compressible cradle that cinches down onto the scalp.
 The best will tighten one-handed, exert pressure evenly and be multi-adjustable in terms of tilt and circumference to suit all head shapes.
 Look for solid and sturdy adjusters too as small plastic pieces are prone to damage over time.